nanz6/projects_of_strong_lensing/lenstronomy_ALMA_likelihood_and_source_recon/README.md

-# ALMA Fitting and Pixelated Source Reconstruction with Lenstronomy
+# ALMA Lens Modeling and Pixelated Source Reconstruction with Lenstronomy

-This repository contains example notebooks and resources for performing pixelated source reconstruction and parametric modeling of ALMA interferometric images using [`lenstronomy`](https://github.com/lenstronomy/lenstronomy).
+This repository contains example notebooks and resources for performing pixelated source reconstruction and parametric lens modeling of ALMA interferometric images using [`lenstronomy`](https://github.com/lenstronomy/lenstronomy).
 The examples are designed to help users understand and apply these techniques in their own work.

 ---